 When my great-grandmother got married, she knew how to make exactly two things: fried chicken and angel food cake.

 How these were the only two things she knew how to cook, we will never know.
 But the angel food cake was pretty convenient, given that it was my great-grandfather’s favorite dessert.
+When my mother came along, it became her favorite dessert as well and was her birthday cake every year.

 I was in college before I made a homemade angel food cake for her.
 Growing up, she usually just made it from a boxed mix, mostly because she wasn’t the type to expend the energy for a homemade cake on herself.

 Now that Momma is gone, her favorite dessert holds a whole new meaning for me.
-I still like to make one around her birthday, using my great-grandmother’s recipe, and eat a slice (or two) in her memory.
+I still like to make one around her birthday—using my great-grandmother’s recipe—and eat a slice (or two) in her memory.
 It always seems like one of the best ways to honor her.

 Homemade angel food cake has a reputation for being difficult or unapproachable, but really you just have to know what you’re doing.
 I’m going to walk you through some of the common questions and show you that it’s not that hard at all.

-Angel food cake is a type of sponge cake that has no fat in it and is leavened using only egg whites.
+Angel food cake is a type of sponge cake that has no fat in it and is leavened using only whipped egg whites.

 That’s right!
 Unlike peanut butter cake or coconut cake, a true angel food cake recipe will contain zero butter, oil, egg yolks, or any other fat.